Sultanate of Gowa: Islamic Sultanate

+After the conquests, Gowa pursued a policy of religious proselytization within the defeated kingdoms, which included sending Javanese preachers to teach the religion among the masses and establish Islamic institutions.
+At that time, the Sultanate of Gowa also intended to invade and control Gorontalo region via Limboto by entering with its naval fleet at Tolinggula.
+However, it was later discovered that envoys from Gorontalo managed to persuade representatives of the Sultanate of Gowa in negotiations not to attack them.

+War against the Dutch and Bugis

 From 1630 until the early twentieth century, Gowa's political leaders and Islamic functionaries were both recruited from the ranks of the nobility.
 Since 1607, sultans of Makassar established a policy of welcoming all foreign traders.
 In 1613, an English factory built in Makassar.
 This began the hostilities of English-Dutch against Makassar.

-The most famous Sultan of the kingdom was Sultan Hasanuddin, who from 1666 to 1669 started a war known as Makassar War against the Dutch East India Company (VOC) which was assisted by the prince of Bone kingdom of Bugis dynasty, Arung Palakka.